 The second picture is about 20,000 Albanian refugees fleeing to neighbouring Italy’s coast on March 1991 where they arrived “in precarious and rotten boats” and faced extreme physical and social hardships in the early days of arrival and several years to follow.

-The third image depicts a crowd of 350,000 Kosovar Albanians fleeing to neighbouring countries in 1998 from the outbreak of an armed conflict between the forces of the Federal Republic of Yugoslavia (FRY) and the Kosovo Liberation Army (KLA) following long-lasting ethnic tensions.
+The third image is of a river of mud flowing between rows of tents housing refugees at an Italian government-operated camp for Kosovar Albanians.
+Over 350,000 Kosovar Albanians fled to neighbouring countries in 1998 from the outbreak of an armed conflict between the forces of the Federal Republic of Yugoslavia (FRY) and the Kosovo Liberation Army (KLA) following long-lasting ethnic tensions.

 When Albanians Fled to Other Parts of Europe and Beyond